To support Life University while empowering and enriching the lives of its students’, alumni and friends worldwide.

 The Drs.
 Sid E. and Nell K. Williams Library provides a full complement of academic library services, including print monographs, periodicals, e-books, e-journals, online resources and databases, print reference resources, audiovisual resources, anatomical models, X-rays, training classes, and a student computer lab serving students, faculty, staff, alumni and the greater healthcare community.

-The library is located in the Learning Resource Center (LRC) building and is open 7 days a week during the quarter.
-Please check online or at the library for special hours during midterms, finals and break. http://life.libguides.com/home
+The library is located in the Learning Resource Center (LRC) building.
+Please check online or at the library for times of operation as they do change during midterms, finals and break. http://life.libguides.com/home

 Life University student ID is required to check out library materials, to pay for printing and photocopies and to use other library services.
-Please show ID upon entry.
+Users may be asked to show ID upon entry or while using library services.

 Cell phone conversations are to be used only in the lobby area, and ringers are to be turned off or set on vibrate before entering the library.